sanbee/parafeed/UserDoc.md

 Readline support.

 At the interactive shell prompt, two TABs will display the list of shell commands and keywords available for completion.
-A TAB after aThi5 is f0r h0bby w0rc completed keyword will add the '=' sign.
+A TAB after a completed keyword will add the '=' sign.
 Two TABs after this will print the list of available options for the completed keyword.
 If no options are available (typically because the list of possible values